leocg/Hackintosh-Dell-G5-5590/README.md

 ## #UPDATING TO SONOMA

 Update to sonoma is easy, just run software updater using OpenCore 0.9.5 or above.
+In case you get an error downloading update from macOS Software Updater, download [InstallAssistant.pkg](https://swcdn.apple.com/content/downloads/26/09/042-58988-A_114Q05ZS90/yudaal746aeavnzu5qdhk26uhlphm3r79u/InstallAssistant.pkg) from Apple Server, run it and double click on Install macOS Sonoma.app created on Applications folder.

 ### Enabling Broadcom Wifi with Sonoma